 There will be one OSCE for the electives course.
 The OSCE pass mark will be set using an approved standard setting method as indicated by the College of Medicine's Assessment Policy.
 The standard setting method will reflect the specific difficulties of items in this test form and pass marks may vary from assessment to assessment.
 This final OSCE will occur after the elective time is done and will be adjusted to a pass mark of 70%.
-It will cover a systems approach that integrates skills learned throughout the entire four years of medical school with the focus being on the clerkship and elective years.
+The OSCE will be held on Wednesday, March 30, 2022.
+It will cover a systems approach that integrates skills learned throughout the entire four years of medical school with the focus being on the Clerkship and elective years.
+The supplemental OSCE will be held on Monday, April 25, 2022.